telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ### Configure Auto Binding

-By default, the Grid is set to automatically bind to data&mdash;as soon as it is loaded, it causes the data source to query, and the data is loaded to the Grid.
+By default, the Grid is set to automatically bind to data&mdash;as soon as it is loaded, it causes the [DataSource]({% slug overview_kendoui_datasourcecomponent %}) to query, and the data is loaded to the Grid.

 To disable this behavior, set the `autoBind` option of the widget to `false`, as shown below.